 A quality assurance program covering safety-related steel structures shall be developed prior to design or construction, as applicable.
-The general requirements and guidelines for establishing and executing the quality assurance program during the design and construction phases of nuclear facilities are those established by Title 10 of the Code of Federal Regulations, Part 50 (10CFR50), Appendix B, for Nuclear Power Stations, and as outlined in Chapter NN of the Nuclear Specification.
+The general requirements and guidelines for establishing and executing the quality assurance program during the design and construction phases of nuclear facilities are those established by 10CFR50, Appendix B, for Nuclear Power Stations, and as outlined in Chapter NN of the Nuclear Specification.

 Calculations pertinent to the design shall be documented and shall include a statement of the applicable design criteria.
-Calculations shall be performed in accordance with ASME NQA-1, Requirement 3, "Design Control," or other applicable standards approved by the AHJ.
+Calculations shall be performed in accordance with ASME NQA-1, Requirement 3, "Design Control," or other applicable standards approved by the authority having jurisdiction (AHJ).
 Activities involving specification, design, calculations, drawings, fabrication and erection are subject to quality assurance requirements.
 Computer programs used in analysis and design shall likewise be covered by a quality assurance program, as provided by ASME NQA-1, Subpart 2.7, "Quality Assurance Requirements for Computer Software for Nuclear Facility Applications."

-User Note: 10CFR50 Appendix B provides regulations for quality assurance (QA) and quality control (QC).
+User Note: 10CFR50, Appendix B, and 10CFR830, Subpart A, provide regulations for quality assurance (QA) and quality control (QC).
 The requirements of Chapter NN are aimed to assist the user in developing a QA/QC program that will satisfy the regulations.